itucsdb1603/itucsdb15/docs/developer/member2.rst

                         cursor.execute(query, (moderator.nickname, moderator.password))
                         connection.commit()

-Route '/login' is for the visitors who have an account already. login_page() would first get the nickname, and using get_moderatorObj(), the moderator object 'mod' with given nickname would be returned.
+Route '/login' is for the visitor who has an account already. login_page() would first get the nickname, and using get_moderatorObj(), the moderator object 'mod' with given nickname would be returned.
 If there is no such 'mod' with given nickname, then 'mod' would be 'None'.
 If it is 'None' then error message 'Invalid credentials.' will be returned to the user.
 If not, then the password would be checked.
 If it matches with the hashed password in the database, then that moderator would be logged in.
 If the password is incorrect, same error message will be sent to the visitor.